 Minimum certification and experience

-Minimum dives for cave diving – minimum of 20 logged dives
+Minimum dives for cave diving – a minimum of 20 logged dives

 Advanced Open water certification